Ada Paterson: Early life and education

 Paterson was born in Dunedin, New Zealand, in 1880.
-She graduated from the University of Otago in 1906, and subsequently travelled to the University of Dublin for further training.
+Her father was librarian at the Dunedin Athenaeum and Mechanics' Institute.
+Paterson attended Otago Girls' High School, before studying medicine at the University of Otago.
+She graduated in 1906, and travelled to the University of Dublin for further training.

 Career

-She returned to New Zealand and commenced practicing medicine in Picton.
+She returned to New Zealand and commenced practising medicine in Picton in 1908.
 Paterson was appointed a Medical Inspector of Schools in 1912, initially based in Dunedin but then in Wellington from 1916.
 She was one of the four women doctors in the School Medical Service: the others were Dr Margaret McCahon in Auckland, Dr Eleanor McLaglan in Christchurch and Dr Emily Irwin in Dunedin.
 In 1923 Paterson was promoted to Director of the School Hygiene Division of the Department of Health.

 In 1935 Paterson represented New Zealand at a conference associated with the League of Nations held in Geneva.

 She was dedicated to working for the welfare of children.
 Her obituary recorded that 'her wise and sympathetic handling of many of the problems of childhood earned her the esteem and affection of many generations of school children and their parents, as well as the confidence of the educational authorities'.